FAQsWhat is Electrical Engineering?

 The complete list of courses is available in online.

 Is this an engineering degree or an engineering technology degree?

 It is an engineering degree designed according to the accreditation requirements of the Engineering Accreditation Commission (EAC) of ABET, the accreditation agency for engineering programs in the United States.

 Is this degree accredited now?

-How does that affect Professional Licensing in Georgia?
+How does that affect Professional Licensing in Georgia and other states?

 I'm already enrolled as a student at SPSU.
 How do I change majors?

 To change your major you may go to the SPSU Internet site and follow the instructions or you can stop by Building Q and pick up a change of major form in the office.
 Fill it out and leave it for us to process.

 What if I already have an ET degree from SPSU and want an engineering degree?